Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 'Fetal alcohol spectrum disorder' (FASD) means a continuum of birth defects caused by maternal consumption of alcohol during pregnancy.
 The term includes, without limitation, fetal alcohol syndrome.

-A child may be 'a child in need of protection' if the child is identified as being affected by a fetal alcohol spectrum disorder, prenatal substance abuse, or as having withdrawal symptoms resulting from prenatal drug exposure.
+A child may be 'a child in need of protection' if the child is identified as being affected by FASD, prenatal substance use disorder, or as having withdrawal symptoms resulting from prenatal substance exposure.

 The term 'neonatal abstinence syndrome' (NAS) is used to represent the pattern of effects that are associated with opioid withdrawal in newborns.
 NAS symptoms are affected by a variety of factors, including the type of opioid the infant was exposed to, the point of gestation when the mother used the opioid, genetic factors, and exposure to multiple substances.

 The term 'substance-affected infants' (SAI) refers to a newborn infant that has been affected by prenatal substance abuse (licit or illicit) or has withdrawal symptoms resulting from prenatal drug exposure or FASD.
-SAI should be identified by a qualified medical professional and may be reported by hospital and/or medical personnel.
-Physical signs of infants affected by prenatal drug exposure may include; but are not limited to crying and tremors, painful facial expression, small size for gestational age, and unusually thin arms and legs.
-Because substance-affected infants have a delayed response to the care they receive, a baby may continue to cry and/or tremble for a long time, even after he or she has been picked up and cared for, thus increasing the risk of child maltreatment.
+SAI should be identified by a qualified medical professional and may be reported by hospital or medical personnel.
+Physical signs of infants affected by prenatal drug exposure may include, but are not limited to, crying and tremors, painful facial expression, small size for gestational age, and unusually thin arms and legs.
+Because substance-affected infants have a delayed response to the care they receive, a baby may continue to cry or tremble for a long time, even after they have been picked up and cared for, thus increasing the risk of child maltreatment.

 Notification/Reporting Requirements